 A “snippet” of Joes’ presentation:

-During my years as the president and co-owner of Heritage Printing & Graphics, I have experienced a lot of things that have changed the way I live my life and lead our business.
+During my years as the president and co-owner of Heritage Printing, Signs & Displays, I have experienced a lot of things that have changed the way I live my life and lead our business.
 I have navigated our business through the highs and lows of the economy and have been party to events that have greatly shaped how I view life and make decisions today.
 I have seen amazing changes in technology and communication that have revolutionized how we run and grow our business.

 Expanding the Business